UrbanOS-Public/smartcitiesdata/apps/telemetry_event/README.md

   - This includes the list of the atoms to for required keys.
   - For eg: `[:app, :system_name]` - Here, two keys are used, `app` and `system_name`

+#### tag_values:
+  - This is optional function that receives the metadata and returns a map with the tags as keys and their respective values.
+  - By defaults it returns the metadata itself.
+  - For eg: In the above metrics `phoenix.endpoint.stop.duration`, `tag_values` is used to fetch `end_point` and `method` from tne `conn`.

 #### metric_type:
   - This indicates the type of metric required.
   - It must be one of the the following options: